Citizen Kane: Pre-release controversy

 To ensure that Hearst's life's influence on Citizen Kane was a secret, Welles limited access to dailies and managed the film's publicity.
 A December 1940 feature story in Stage magazine compared the film's narrative to Faust and made no mention of Hearst.

 The film was scheduled to premiere at RKO's flagship theater Radio City Music Hall on February 14, but in early January 1941 Welles was not finished with post-production work and told RKO that it still needed its musical score.
 Writers for national magazines had early deadlines and so a rough cut was previewed for a select few on January 3, 1941 for such magazines as Life, Look and Redbook.
 Gossip columnist Hedda Hopper (an arch-rival of Louella Parsons, the Hollywood correspondent for Hearst papers) showed up to the screening uninvited.
 Most of the critics at the preview said that they liked the film and gave it good advanced reviews.
 Hopper wrote negatively about it, calling the film a "vicious and irresponsible attack on a great man" and criticizing its corny writing and old fashioned photography.

 Friday magazine ran an article drawing point-by-point comparisons between Kane and Hearst and documented how Welles had led on Parsons.
 Up until this Welles had been friendly with Parsons.
-The magazine quoted Welles as saying that he couldn't understand why she was so nice to him and that she should "wait until the woman finds out that the picture's about her boss."
+The magazine quoted Welles as saying that he could not understand why she was so nice to him and that she should "wait until the woman finds out that the picture's about her boss."
 Welles immediately denied making the statement and the editor of Friday admitted that it might be false.
 Welles apologized to Parsons and assured her that he had never made that remark.

 Shortly after Friday's article, Hearst sent Parsons an angry letter complaining that he had learned about Citizen Kane from Hopper and not her.
 The incident made a fool of Parsons and compelled her to start attacking Welles and the film.
 Parsons demanded a private screening of the film and personally threatened Schaefer on Hearst's behalf, first with a lawsuit and then with a vague threat of consequences for everyone in Hollywood.
 On January 10 Parsons and two lawyers working for Hearst were given a private screening of the film.
 James G. Stewart was present at the screening and said that she walked out of the film.